vitaly-t/pg-promise/examples/select-insert.md

 The following scenario is very common in adding new records:

-Insert a new record, if it doesn't exist yet, and return its `id`.
+* try finding a specific record, and if found - return its id;
+* if no record found, add a new record and return the new id.

 ```sql
 -- a simple table example